Please visit the Apply page for all important Admission deadlines.

 Guilford is a test-optional school, so we do not require SAT or ACT test scores for admission to the College.
 Students may submit scores from either exam, OR they may mark the test-optional box on the Common Application and submit an

 Guilford offers a variety of financial assistance resources for U.S. citizens and permanent residents

 as well as international students

-To reserve a spot in our new class, students may submit their $400 Enrollment Deposit to the Admission Office through one of the following two options:
+To reserve a spot in our new class, students may submit their $250 enrollment deposit to the Office of Admission through one of the following two options:

-- Calling the Admission office at 800.992.7759 and paying over the phone by credit or debit card
+Calling the Office of Admission at 800.992.7759 and paying over the phone by credit or debit card

 5800 W. Friendly Ave.

 Yes, students may bring a car to Guilford and pay a $70 parking fee per year.
 Many students choose to carpool, ride their bike or use the city bus to navigate around Greensboro.
 Within walking distance to campus, you will find a grocery store, coffee shops, restaurants, pharmacies, banks and great walking/biking trails.

 Admission Counselors work with students in territories based on school state.